 - How your personality type affects your interactions with others, and how you process information, make decisions, and approach tasks

-- How effective leaders leverage knowledge of their personality type to work with and lead others
+- How effective leaders leverage knowledge about their personality type to work with and lead others

-- The common paths (and some unique paths) that leaders they meet have taken to arrive in leadership positions
+- The common paths (and some unique paths) that leaders may take to arrive in leadership positions

 - How to apply principles of leadership in team projects

-- Be a junior or senior in any of the majors within the College of Natural Resources and Environment
+- Be a junior or senior in any major within the College of Natural Resources and Environment

 - Have a minimum cumulative grade point average at Virginia Tech of 3.0 or higher